The House Crowd have been operating since March 2012.

 After the minimum term you may choose to keep your capital invested or withdraw your funds.
 If you choose to withdraw funds you must allow one months’ notice (the notice period was lowered January 2020 for new products.
 For HCISA-1, HCISA-2 and HCISA-3 there is a 3 months notice period).
 However, you will not be able to withdraw any part of your money that has been allocated to loan that is currently in default until that loan has been repaid.
 Additionally, if part of your fund is invested in a loan that is yet to reach redemption we will attempt to transfer it to a replacement P2P investor (and hence return your capital).
 This should be possible in normal market conditions, however it is not guaranteed and you may need to wait for its redemption, which could be longer than your notice period.
 Please refer to the Innovative Finance ISA terms and conditions for full details for HCISA-1, HCISA-2 and HCISA-3 products, and for ISA investments made via Auto-Invest from January 2020 onwards, please refer to the Auto-Invest Terms and Conditions document.

 Our minimum investment term for our Innovative Finance ISA is now one year (please note for HCISA-1, HCISA-2 and HCISA-3 ISA products the minimum term was 3 years) – please see above.
-As you will not be unable to access your funds within this time, we strongly recommend against investing funds you may need during that period.
+As you will not be able to access your funds within this time, we strongly recommend against investing funds you may need during that period.

 Your money is invested in secured bridging, property development and mezzanine loans in accordance with our standard underwriting policies.
 We automatically spread your capital over a diverse portfolio of property loans as far as practicable thus mitigating your risk.

 Your investment is secured by legal charges against the borrower’s land/property which may be repossessed and sold in the event of a borrower not repaying.
 Note that property values can go down as well as up so your capital is at risk and investments are not covered by the Financial Services Compensation Scheme.